-- 1 Create the catalog record. - a Open the Portal Catalogs form and click the filter-in-place button. - b Click New. - c Specify a name and description for the new catalog. - The status is set to Planned by default, since the catalog is in progress and not yet ready for the portal website. - d Click Save. - 2 Set up the catalog content. - a On the Portal Catalogs form, click Catalog Workbench to open the Portal Catalog Workbench form. - b Using the Select by Criteria panel, choose criteria for building the catalog.
+- a With the new catalog selected on the Portal Catalogs form, click Catalog Workbench to open the Portal Catalog Workbench form. - b Using the Select by Criteria panel, choose criteria for building the catalog.
 You can choose product, family, commodity, item, or category criteria.
 Click the Add (arrow) button to move the criteria to the catalog. - c After criteria is moved to the grid, you can make adjustments, if necessary.
-Existing rows can be deleted using the toolbar Delete option, and new custom criteria rows can be added using the toolbar Add option.

-When a custom row is added, the Criteria field is set to Custom by default, and you can choose a user-extended table (UET) column from the list of entries provided in the Column field.
+Existing rows can be deleted using the toolbar Delete option, and new custom criteria rows can be added using the toolbar Add option. - When a custom row is added, the Criteria field is set to Custom by default, and you can choose a user-extended table (UET) column from the list of entries provided in the Column field.
 You can then specify a value for the column.
 Only the Column and Value fields can be modified.
 For more information about UET functionality, refer to the User Extended Tables topics in the online help.